Skip to main content

 Cons

 With the original AirPods Pro proving to have been one of the most successful wireless earbuds of all time, Apple needed to show it could do it again with the second-gen model.
-It did.
+First, it did, adding to their great design, comfortable fit, and improvements to ANC and battery life.
+But then they did it again is September of 2023 by ditching Lightning for USB-C, and adding dust resistance for a new IP54 designation.

-Active noise cancellation is shockingly good.
-These are the only buds to give the Bose QuietComfort Earbuds II some real competition, and our reviewer argues that in some ways, the AirPods are now better.
-Transparency — always a high point for the AirPods Pro — is also improved through a feature called Adaptive Transparency.
+All that said, the new AirPods Pro 2 with USB-C still feature shockingly good active noise cancellation.
+They are the only buds to give the Bose QuietComfort Earbuds II some real competition.
+Transparency — always a high point for the AirPods Pro — has a feature called Adaptive Transparency.
 Just like Bose's ActiveSense, it keeps loud sounds from causing you discomfort and it works like a champ.

-These advancements, courtesy of the new Apple H2 chips in each earbud, also yield better call quality that handily kills off any background sounds that might interfere with your voice being heard.
+The Apple H2 chip in each earbud also delivers better call quality that handily kills off any background sounds that might interfere with your voice being heard.

-Sound quality is better too, with more detail and depth, and with excellent bass response.
-They're still not critical listening tools and there are still no EQ adjustments, but if you love music, you'll love the way the AirPods Pro 2 sound.
+Sound quality is excellent, too, with beautiful detail and depth, and excellent bass response and compatibility with Apple's immersive Spatial Audio.
+There's still no EQ adjustments, but if you love music, you'll love the way the AirPods Pro 2 sound.

-Battery life now stands at six hours per charge, with 30 hours total when you include the charging case – which, by the way, now has a built-in speaker, IPX4 protection, a lanyard loop, and an Apple U1 chip for ultra-precise location reporting via Find My.
+Battery life in the latest USB-C version still stands at six hours per charge, with 30 hours total when you include the charging case – which still has a built-in speaker, lanyard loop, and Apple U1 chip for ultra-precise location reporting via Find My.
+It also gets the same IP54 protection upgrade, and you can now charge the AirPods Pro 2 with your iPhone 15 or Mac using a USB-C-to-USB-C cable, which is super handy if you don't have access to power or a portable charging bank.

 The best for Apple fans